kesavan-ms/kesavan-ms.github.io/visits.md

 The following is a list of workshops and conferences that I have attended.

 **2024**
-- AIS - Cohomology of Commutative Algebras in Chennai, India
+- AIS - Cohomology of Commutative Algebras at IIT Madras, India
-- KUMUNU in Columbia, Missouri
+- KUMUNU at University of Missouri, Columbia
 - BRIDGES at University of Utah
 - URiCA (Upcoming Researchers in Commutative Algebra) at University of Nebraska-Lincoln
 - Recent Developments in Commutative Algebra in MSRI/SLMath, Berkeley, California